swagger-atlas/atlas/docs/profiles.md

 Profiles
 =====

+Profiles are used in ATLAS to stimulate a role of an user who is running the application.
+Within each profile, you can store user-specific details.
+When running Load test, ATLAS will randomly distribute profiles among users for load testing.

 You may need profiles for:
 - Storing authentication information specific to the profile
 - May want to specify which APIs should be run for this type of users (eg. Student should not be running APIs accessible only to Staff)